Bideford, Westward Ho! and Appledore Railway: Locomotives

 The driving wheels were of 3 ft 3 in diameter and the locomotives weighed 27 long ton in full working order, capable of pulling about 95 tons (97 t) on a minimum curve of 160 ft.
 The 12 in diameter cylinders had a piston stroke of 18 in at a working pressure of 140 pounds per square inch (965 kPa).
-Five hundred imperial gallons (2,270 L) of water and 18 cwt (910 kg) of coal could be carried.
+Five hundred imperial gallons (2,270 litres) of water and 18 cwt (910 kg) of coal could be carried.
 The engine produced 6,978 pounds (31.04 kN) of tractive effort at 75% of maximum boiler pressure.
 The heating surface was 444 sqft and the engine and coaches had a single automatic vacuum brake.
 The total wheelbase was 16 ft 6 in, and the coupled wheelbase 5 ft 0 in.

-The locomotives were originally black, then repainted green, then repainted cherry red and finally painted black due to wartime regulations.
+The locomotives were originally black, then repainted green, then repainted cherry red and finally painted black again due to wartime regulations.
 The dome and safety valve were polished brass.
 The green livery had the chimney black and lining in yellow or off white applied to the side tanks, cab sides, cab rear and wheel skirting.

-Coal was stored at a 'linhay' (a lean-to shed with an open front) which stood opposite the Company's engine and carriage sheds.
-It was originally carried across from Bideford L&SWR Station on horse carts and tipped into railway wagons.
+Coal was stored at a linhay (a lean-to shed with an open front) which stood opposite the company's engine and carriage sheds.
+It was originally carried across from Bideford L&SWR station on horse carts and tipped into railway wagons.

 The locomotive shed was capable of holding four locomotives and held an inspection pit.
 Steam and smoke was carried away from the inside of the shed by a system of wooden troughs hanging suspended from the roof over the centre of the tracks and leading, sloping upwards, to wooden chimneys.
 The fumes would otherwise erode the iron roof supports.